Gregwar/gregwar.github.io/_posts/2021-12-06-humanoid-gravity-torques.markdown

 There are many advantages of doing so; since you can also add some inequality constraints, limiting the torque and forces to feasible ranges.

+Thanks to [Stéphane Caron](https://scaron.info/) for proof-reading, comments and typos feedbacks.